DiscountingCashFlows/readthedocs/docs/source/functions.rst

   #.
 Leave blank if you want to display the forecasted list to the chart.

-The function returns the list with any user edits.
-For example, if we forecast array [1, 2, 3, 4] and the user changes value number 2 to 5, then the function will return array [1, 5, 3, 4].
+Returns the list with any user edits.
+For example, if we forecast list [1, 2, 3, 4] and the user changes index [1] value (current value is 2) to 5, then the function will return list [1, 5, 3, 4].

 Example: